The Saliva Revolution: Chairside Diagnostics for Modern Dentistry |…

 Why Every Implant Surgeon Should Be Measuring Vitamin D

-Chairside diagnostics doesn't stop at periodontal biomarkers.
+Chairside screening doesn't stop at periodontal biomarkers.
 Vitamin D is a master biomodulator for bone remodeling that directly affects implant osseointegration, bone graft success, and extraction site healing — and 45% of Europeans are deficient.

 Dr. Miguel Stanley has integrated vitamin D testing into every first appointment at his White Clinic in Lisbon — and the clinical reasoning is hard to argue with.
 Combined with K2, vitamin D governs the biological mechanisms that determine whether bone grafts integrate, implants osseointegrate, and extraction sites heal properly.